MrMicrowaveOven/AlgorithmsCurriculum/README.md

 **W1D4**

 * Read about [performance analysis and big O][big-o].
+* * Start mapping out your job search with a list of 200 companies.
+  * Copy [this template][roadmap-template].
-* Add companies to your roadmap using:
+  * Rank companies 1 to 3.
-  * One of the tech companies spreadsheets (link is above).
-  * The Jobberwocky companies index.
-  * The [A List][a-list] of tech companies.
+  * 3 means "Not dying to work there" or "Don't know enough about them".
+Choose a hundred of these.
+  * 2 means "Looks like a cool place".
+Pick seventy-five.
+  * 1 means "Want to work there".
+Pick twenty-five.
 * Attend the Resumes workshop.
 * Finalize and submit your résumé, cover letter, and job search roadmap for review.